The History of the Future

 Abu His Guru

-Another of his sources may have been the ancient astrological teachings of Zoroaster and his astrologer Vishtaspa, who lived around 1500 BCE.
-They had also written about the Saturn/Jupiter grand conjunctions and made predictions.
-[30] Abu Ma’shar’s writing influenced most astrologers of the Renaissance period.
+Abu Ma’shar’s writing influenced most astrologers of the Renaissance period.
 His works were very likely found in the Medici secret library.

-In Abu Ma’shar’s manuscript, “De magnis coniunctionibus” (Of Grand Conjunctions), he wrote that the long-term patterns of Saturn and Jupiter grand conjunctions, with Mars, could be used to predict the rise and fall of empires and religions.
+In Abu Ma’shar’s manuscript, “De magnis coniunctionibus” (Of Grand Conjunctions), he wrote that the long-term patterns of Saturn and Jupiter conjunctions, with Mars, could be used to predict the rise and fall of empires and religions.
 They could also portend natural disasters, and unusual celestial events such as comets and supernovae, all within the framework of the Precession of the Ages.
 [31]

-This text listed the grand conjunctions in his future, and what events each symbolized.
+This text listed the conjunctions in his future, and what events each symbolized.
 He predicted that around 1484 AD (600 years after his time) a “little prophet” would be born.
 This would not be a “big Prophet” like Moses or Mohammed.

-You might remember from Part 2 of this article that the astrologer Paul of Middelburg believed that this prophecy would come true one grand conjunction, and one Metonic eclipse cycle, later (1484 + 19 years = 1503).
+You might remember from Tool 2 of this article that the astrologer Paul of Middelburg believed that this prophet would be born in 1503, rather than 1484.

 In fact, 1503 was the year in which Nostradamus was born.
 Abu Ma’shar was one of Michel de Nostredame’s main references.
 I like to think of Abu Ma’shar as one of his astrological gurus.
 The methods and dating that Nostradamus used are similar to Abu Ma’shar’s.